yjyolandeyan/currency_converter/README.md

 <img width="540" alt="Screenshot 2024-04-30 at 6 55 29 PM" src="https://github.com/yjyolandeyan/currency_converter/assets/158221697/c89e7377-c025-42fd-b786-d82c147058e5">

 Thank you so much for using our Chrome extension and we hope you like it.

+# Blog Post
+[Here] is the link to our blog post.

+# Contact
+If you would like to report any issues, please, feel free to open an issue [here](https://github.com/yjyolandeyan/currency_converter/issues).

 # Why?